poshbotio/PoshBot/docs/guides/middleware.md

 # Middleware Hooks

 As of PoshBot `v0.11.0`, it is possible to define custom middleware hooks to be executed at certain events during the command processing life cycle.
-These middleware hooks can add centralized authentication logic, custom logging solutions, advanced whitelisting or blacklisting, or any other custom processes.
+These middleware hooks can add centralized authentication logic, custom logging solutions, advanced allowlisting or blocklisting, or any other custom processes.

 The middleware is added to the [bot configuration](configuration.md) under the property `MiddlewareConfiguration` and can optionally be saved to disk using [Save-PoshBotConfiguration](./../reference/functions/save-poshbotconfiguration.md).
 The command [New-PoshBotConfiguration](./../reference/functions/new-poshbotconfiguration.md) has also been modified to support these life cycle hooks.